Can You Pause Car Insurance?

 Your Options for Reducing or Suspending Car Insurance Coverage

 You have four options to reduce or suspend your car insurance to save money if you can't pause your current policy.
 The most cost-effective method is to reduce your coverage, then cancel your insurance and reapply.
-Keep in mind that the options detailed below each have pros and cons.
-Review the options below to find the best solution for your situation.
+But the best option depends on whether your car is financed, how long you won't be driving it, and what state you live in.

-• DMV suspension: Select states, including Virginia and North Carolina, allow drivers to surrender license plates and register a coverage suspension with the DMV.
-No insurance is required during the approved suspension period, and the suspension does not trigger a rate increase.
+• DMV suspension: Some states, including Virginia and North Carolina, let drivers surrender license plates and register a coverage suspension with the DMV.
+No insurance is required during the approved suspension period, and the suspension doesn't trigger a rate increase.
 Check with your state DMV to confirm availability.

-• Stored vehicle insurance: For classic or seasonal vehicles, specialty insurers such as Hagerty and Grundy offer dedicated storage coverage designed to protect cars during off-season gaps without a full-coverage premium.
+• Stored vehicle insurance: For classic or seasonal vehicles, specialty insurers such as Hagerty and Grundy offer dedicated storage coverage that protects cars during off-season gaps without a full-coverage premium.

-• Cancel and re-apply: Canceling saves money short-term but creates a coverage lapse that raises your rate when you return.
-This approach may be advisable for long-term storage of 12 or more months on a paid-off vehicle with no lender requirements, though the lapse penalty should be weighed against the savings.
+• Cancel and reapply: Canceling saves money in the short term, but it creates a coverage lapse that can raise your rate when you return.
+This option may work for long-term storage of 12 or more months on a paid-off vehicle with no lender requirements, but weigh the lapse penalty against the savings before deciding.

 • Military deployment: Active duty service members have specific suspension rights under the Servicemembers Civil Relief Act (SCRA).
-Contact your insurer directly to request deployment-related coverage adjustments covered under the SCRA.
+Contact your insurer directly to request adjustments to deployment-related coverage under the SCRA.

 smartphone icon